-- Manually backup the current battery-backed RAM Register Settings into flash memory. - Manually restore Register Settings from the values previously backed up in flash to battery-backed RAM. - Detect corrupted Register Settings at power-up and then automatically restore them from flash memory. - Detect corrupted or empty application in flash memory at power-up and then automatically load the AUTOLOAD.PGM application file from Removable Media (Compact flash or microSD). - If an automatic Register Restore or Application Load occurs, the OCS can automatically be placed in RUN mode
+- Manually backup the current Battery-Backed RAM Register Settings into Flash memory. - Manually restore Register Settings from the values previously backed up in Flash to Battery-Backed RAM. - Detect corrupted Register Settings at power-up and then automatically restore them from Flash. - Detect corrupted or empty application in Flash memory at power-up and then automatically load the AUTOLOAD.PGM application file from Removable Media (Compact Flash or microSD). - If an automatic Register Restore or Application Load occurs, the OCS can automatically be placed in RUN mode.